 - 2009-2010 Faculty Mentor of the Year-Graduate Level, College NHS

-- 2009, T. H. Kunz, R. A. Adams, and W. R. Hood.
+- Kunz, T. H. R. A. Adams, and W. R. Hood.
+2009.
 Methods for Assessing Size and Birth and Postnatal Growth and Development in Bats, in Ecological and Behavioral Methods in the Study of Bats, 2nd Edition.
 (T. H. Kunz and S. Parsons, eds.).
 Johns Hopkins University Press, Baltimore

 - Adams, R.A., E.M.
 Snode and J.B.
-Shaw. in press.
+Shaw.
+2012.
 Flapping tail membrane in bats produces potentially important thrust during horizontal takeoffs and very slow flight.
 PLoS ONE.

 - Adams, R. A. 2010.
 Bat reproduction declines when conditions mimic climate change projections for western North America.
 Ecology, 91: 2437-2445.

 - Adams, R.A.
 2009.
 The threat of climate change: bat reproduction may suffer in the American West.
 BATS, 27:1-4.